Caring Heart Award Winners for 2016

-Some words that describe Andrew include intelligent, driven, responsible and aware, setting him apart as a student who cares.
-His dedication to high-quality work translates into concern and care for his campus, shown through positive interactions with peers and participation in spiritual events.
-He has made a noticeably constructive impact on PSAA and our students, and we know that he will continue to do so wherever he goes.
-For this reason, we are pleased to recognize Andrew Gagiu as this year’s Caring Heart Award Recipient.
+One project in particular that stands out from this year is Aaron’s work putting together a prayer room for week of prayer, which was a blessing to many.
+He has made a noticeably constructive impact on PSAA and his fellow students, and his teachers know he will continue to do so wherever he goes.
+For this reason, we are pleased to recognize Aaron Mumu as this year’s Caring Heart Award Recipient.

 Rogue Valley Adventist Academy

 Joseph William Katzenbach